Skip to main content

 If a Microsoft customer also has a Microsoft Azure Consumption Commitment, or MACC, all future GitHub consumption will decrement their MACC as well.

 So what GitHub products are eligible for Azure billing?
-Any GitHub consumption products are eligible today, meaning products that customers pay for based on actual usage, including Copilot for Business, GitHub-hosted actions, larger hosted runners, GitHub Packages and storage, and GitHub Codespaces.
-Please note that GitHub Enterprise and GitHub Advanced Security are currently not able to be billed through Azure, but are instead invoiced on an annual basis.
+Any GitHub consumption products are eligible today, meaning products that customers pay for based on actual usage, including things like GitHub Copilot, GitHub-hosted actions, larger hosted runners, GitHub Packages and storage, and GitHub Codespaces.

 [A table shows eligibility for Azure billing and MACCs for the products mentioned.
 In the table, all products eligible for Azure billing are also eligible for MACCs.]